MyAnimeList.net

 Kuragehime

-those shows are both romance (to some degree) about girls that changing their appearance end up changing their whole life. fashion is also of importance in both series, we deal with models and designers, though in ParaKiss the main heroine is a model and in Kuragehime she's a designer (of sorts).
+Those shows are both romances (to some degree) about girls that changing their appearance end up changing their whole life.
+Fashion is also of importance in both series, we deal with models and designers, though in ParaKiss the main heroine is a model and in Kuragehime she's a designer (of sorts).

 If you liked